What we do

 What keeps us going

 Our community is in need of a boost.
-The resources administered by the Social Justice Advocacy Project, Inc. will provide that boost.
+The resources administered by the Social Justice Advocacy Project, Inc. provide that boost.
 By providing people with tools that create stronger families, deeper education, freedom from threats to their liberty, better health, and more stable finances, our community will be better as a whole.
 Not just for the current generation, but for generations to come.